 - Regular intake aids in maintaining ideal weight and prevents obesity

-These are the vegetable plants whose edible parts grow underground, which is the roots.
-They are enlarged because they serve as containers for nutrients as they grow.
-Specifically, they store carbohydrates for energy.
+These are the vegetable plants whose edible parts, including starchy vegetables, grow underground as roots.
+They are enlarged because they serve as containers for nutrients, storing carbohydrates for energy.
 These roots may be rounded or longer, depending on the kind of vegetable.

 In this group are also vegetables that don’t have the typical kind of roots but are modified.
 One is the corm which is a swollen or enlarged stem that stores nutrients.
 The other is the rhizome which is a modified plant stem that grows horizontally underground.
 Roots and shoots grow out of the rhizome’s nodes.
 Try out some of the listed stem vegetables below.